lmullen/jsr/_source/about/policies-and-submissions.markdown

 obtain permission as required by law. *JSR* reserves copyright privileges for all materials published.

-### Accepted Manuscripts

-Acceptance: If a submission is accepted, the author will sign a contract with *JSR* assigning copyright to the *Journal of Southern Religion*.
-After making corrections and revisions, the author should submit the accepted manuscript via email to the editors as a Microsoft Word file (.doc or .docx) or as valid HTML.
-Please include at the top of the first page of the manuscript, the title, your name, your current academic rank (or equivalent), and your institutional affiliation.
-The revised manuscript will be copyedited and uploaded to the *JSR* site for the succeeding annual issue, usually published in the fall.
-At the present time, *JSR* does not provide authors with offprints of published materials, but we will notify you by email when your manuscript is published online.

 Solicited essays should conform to the same criteria but are not restricted by word length requirements.